Multiple dog food brands recalled due to potential salmonella contamination

 The recalled product contains the UPC code 8 54298 00193 1.
 Consumers can email the company at blueridgebeefnc.com for a refund or call (704) 880-4500 Monday through Friday from 8 a.m. to 5 p.m.
 Eastern time.

-According to the Centers for Disease Control and Prevention, salmonella bacteria causes an estimated 1.3 million infections in Americans every year, resulting in 26,500 hospitalizations and 420 deaths.
+According to the CDC, salmonella bacteria causes an estimated 1.3 million infections in Americans every year, resulting in 26,500 hospitalizations and 420 deaths.

+When two or more people get the same illness from the same contaminated food or drink, the CDC considers it a foodborne disease outbreak, with the agency investigating four so far this year related to diced onions, ground beef, raw cookie dough and flour, sickening more than 130 people.

 for more features.